heremaps/here-android-sdk-examples/README.md

 All of the following projects use **version 3.4** of the Android Premium SDK

 * [3D Venues](3d-venues-and-indoor-routing) - Show venues in 3D mode
-* [Advanced Navigation](advanced-navigation-android) - Handles user interactions and position updates during navigation
+* [Advanced Navigation](advanced-navigation-android) - Handle user interactions and position updates during navigation
 * [Geocoding and Reverse Gecoding](geocoder-and-reverse-geocoder-android) - Trigger a Geocode and Reverse Geocode request in HERE SDK
 * [Map Attribute](map-attribute-android) - Map attributes manipulations
 * [Map Customization](map-customization-android) - Customize the map scheme